ideo/chIDEO-Brite/README.md

 Install Arduino IDE (which installs necessary avr tools).

-Under `Tools > Board:... > Board Manager` search for and install `megaTinyCore`. this will install necessary header files for the attiny402.
+Under `Tools > Board:... > Board Manager` search for and install `megaTinyCore`.
+This will install necessary header files for the attiny402.

 Open terminal and change directories to wherever you cloned/downloaded this project